badmintoncryer/cloud-duck/README.md

   // CloudDuck can access to all of the buckets in the account by default.
   // If you want to restrict the access, you can use the targetBuckets property.
   targetBuckets: [logBucket],
+  // The memory size of the Lambda function
+  // Default: 1024 MB
+  memory: Size.mebibytes(1024),
 });
 ```